benjaminhouy/MindToEye/README.md

 The application is currently in a transitional state, with functionality being migrated from Express to Flask.

+## Technical Migration

+We are in the process of migrating the backend functionality from Express to Flask.
+This migration involves:

+1. Implementing all API endpoints in Flask
+2. Setting up proper integration with Claude and FLUX
+3. Ensuring seamless data flow between the React frontend and Flask backend
+4. Eventually transitioning all API calls from Express to Flask

+During this migration period, both servers need to run simultaneously:
+- Express server on port 5000: Serving the React frontend and current API endpoints
+- Flask server on port 5001: New API implementation with improved AI integration

 ## Setup and Development

 ### Running the Express Server

-The Express server runs on port 5000 and is configured with the "Start application" workflow:
+The Express server is configured to run on port 5000 with the "Start application" workflow:

 ```
 npm run dev